yugabyte/ruby-pg/README.md

-# pg_yugabytedb
+# yugabyte_ysql

 This is a fork of [Ruby interface to the PostgreSQL RDBMS](https://github.com/ged/ruby-pg) to develop a Ruby interface to YugabyteDB.

 ## Features

-This driver has the following features:
+This driver has the following features in addition to those that come with the upstream driver:

 ### Cluster Awareness to eliminate need for a load balancer